 A catalyst is an agent that provokes or speeds significant change or action.
 It is the propulsion to cause something to expand or explode.

-In time, Eve stopped enjoying all the blessings that she was licensed to love, and she became curious about this beautiful boundary.
+In time, Eve stopped enjoying all the blessings that she was licensed to love, and became curious about this beautiful boundary.
 As she lusted after this delicious looking delicacy, she began to talk to herself.
-Curiosity spoke louder than her conscience, and she asked herself: “If God made it, shouldn’t I enjoy it?
-It looks good, so it must taste good.
-And if it tastes good, it can’t be that bad.”
-As she continued to converse with herself, a serpent spoke out of the bush and joined the conversation.
-He began his dialogue with a question, and he appeared to have the correct answer.
+While curiosity spoke louder than her conscience, she asked herself, “If god made it, shouldn’t I enjoy it?
+It looks good, so it must taste good, and if it tastes good, it can’t be that bad.” then as she continued to converse with herself, a serpent spoke out of the bush and joined the conversation.
+He began his dialogue with a question, and appeared to have the correct answer.

-Then, the talking snake convinced her to go against her convictions and to indulge in her curiosity.
-Surely, she had misunderstood what God said.
-As she chose to chew this forbidden fruit, she did not fall over dead.
-But, she began the process of dying, both physically and spiritually.
+Next, the talking snake convinced her to go against her convictions, and indulge in her curiosity.
+Surely she had misunderstood what god said.
+As she chose to chew this forbidden fruit, she did not fall over dead, but she began the process of dying, both physically and spiritually.
 Yes, curiosity killed the catalyst.
-As she quickly reflected on the inquisitive conversation with the scoundrel who was now laughing in her face, she realized that he had told her a partial truth.
-Her eyes were open, but she did not like what she saw…and felt…and would feel.
+As she quickly reflected the inquisitive conversation with the scoundrel that was now laughing in her face, she realized that he had told her a partial truth.
+Her eyes were open, but she did not like what she saw…And felt…And would feel.
 The chance to live forever was capsized by calories that would open her eyes and close her longevity.

 Now looking through the lens of life differently, she ran to her husband with a piece of fruit that had taken her peace of mind.
-I have no idea why Adam listened to the voice of Eve, when he had distinctly heard the voice of God.
-But, the Bible records no hesitation; Adam ate of the fruit of his wife’s failure.
-Thus, the fall of woman.
+I have no idea why Adam listened to the voice of Eve, when he had distinctly heard the voice of god.
+But, with the bible recording no hesitation, Adam ate of the fruit of his wife’s failure.
+Thus the fall of woman.
 The fall of man.
 The fall of all mankind.
-This fruit, this fall, this failure would not only change their futures; it changed all of ours.
+This fruit, this fall, this failure would not only change their future, it changed all of ours.

-The curiosity that killed the catalyst brought a curse from the Creator.
-Although he did not curse Adam and Eve, He cursed everything around them.
+Curiosity killing the catalyst brought a curse from the creator.
+Although he did not curse Adam and Eve, he cursed everything around them.
 Sweat, thorns, and birth pains were just a small sample of the sorrow their sin had sown.
 Their surroundings changed quickly.
-With catastrophic, catapulting consequences, God escorted them out of paradise and placed guards around the garden to prohibit them from ever going back.
-They had crossed the only boundary that God had established.
-As they made their exit, I am sure that Eve noticed that the serpent that she conversed with in a tree was now crawling on the ground.
+With catastrophic, catapulting, consequences god escorted them out of paradise, and placed guards around the garden to prohibit them from ever going back.
+They had crossed the only boundary that god had set up.
+As they made their exit, I am sure that Eve had to notice that the serpent that she conversed with in a tree was now crawling on the ground.
 He followed them out of the garden and would harass them until they died the death that he promised they would not die.

-Living now outside of the garden and outside of the will of God, Adam and Eve had to accept the new norm.
-As God said, there was sweat and thorns, as Adam now had to do what God had done for him previously.
-He left a garden that God had planted to plant his own.
-From the sweat of his brow, he had to work for the food for his family.
+Living now outside of the garden and outside of the will of god, adam and Eve had to accept the new norm.
+As god said, there was sweat and thorns, as Adam now had to do what god had done for him previously.
+He left a garden that god had planted and now had to plant his own.
+From the sweat of his brow he had to work for the food for his family.
 Yes, family.
 Adam and Eve moved on and continued to love each other, even though it was different now.
 As weird as it was, Eve began to gain a little weight and felt something moving in her stomach.
-Discomfort set in, and she kept getting bigger.
-Then, after nine months of this unexplained weight gain and discomfort, Eve began to scream in pain.
+Discomfort began to set in and she kept getting bigger.
+Then after nine months of this unexplained weight gain and discomfort, Eve began to scream in pain.
 As she birthed this baby, the pain was named Cain.
-At this point Eve had no doubt about what God meant when he issued the curse that would follow her for the rest of her life.
-But, interestingly after the pain, she made a startling confession.
-She said, I have received a man from the Lord.
-She acknowledged the curse that He had said, but suddenly remembered who He was and called Him lord.
+At this point Eve had no doubt about what god meant when he issued the curse that would follow her for the rest of her life.
+But interestingly after the pain, she made a startling confession.
+She said, I have gotten me a man from the lord.
+She acknowledged the curse that he had said, but suddenly remembered who he was and called him lord.
 As all of us with children know, kids can help you forget your mistakes and think about your miracles.

-But then, Adam and Eve received some devastating news.
+But then, Adam and Eve received news of another killing.
 Cain killed his brother Abel.
-The debilitating, downward spiral of disobedience brought the death the devil said would never happen.
-Curiosity killed the catalyst, and Cain killed his brother.
+The debilitating, downward spiral of disobedience brought the death, the devil said would never happen.
+Curiosity killed the catalyst and Cain killed his brother.

-Sadly, society has often repeated this behavior of breaking God’s boundaries.
-Instead of learning lessons from the mistakes of others and gleaning from their gloom, curiosity is still killing catalysts.
-But, like Adam and Eve, none of us can do anything about the past.
-Instead, we have to decide whether or not we will repeat this trend?
-Or, will we let it end with us?
+Sadly, society after society has repeated this behavior of breaking god’s boundaries.
+Instead of learning lessons from the mistakes of others, and gleaning from their gloom, curiosity is still the cause of catalysts being killed.
+From the tower of babel to almost every book in the bible is another verse of this age old problem.
+But like Adam and Eve, none of us can do anything about the past.
+What you and I have to decide is, will we repeat this trend or will we let it end with us?
 You and I have a chance to charter a new course and change the order of this weaved web of disobedience.
 I have decided that when I am curious about something, I won’t be like Eve.
-I am going to stay busy enjoying the things that God has assigned for my pleasure, and stay clear of the boundary that has been established as my choice to serve only Him.
+I am going to stay busy enjoying the things that god has assigned for my pleasure, and stay clear of the boundary that has been established as my choice to serve only him.
 I refuse to let curiosity kill the catalyst!